kbob/SoulCage-Firmware/README.md

 I want to make this available for Halloween 2025.
 So I've published some prebuilt binaries and instructions for flashing them.

-You're welcome to build from source, but be warned, the code is a great big mess.
-I intend to clean it all up, but it will take a while.
+~~You're welcome to build from source, but be warned, the code is a great big mess.
+I intend to clean it all up, but it will take a while.~~

+**Update 2025-10-23:** Refactoring is complete.
+This code is as good as it's going to get.
+Enjoy!